llipio/conjugator/README.md

 # Universal Conjugator

 The conjugator takes in a verb and a grammar form and outputs the conjugated word.
-For example, the future form of ‘하다’(to do) should return ‘할꺼야’(will do).
-This API will     come handy for people who are learning a new language or, if you’re like me, building a language learning app [https://llip.io](https://llip.io).
-The following languages are     supported:
+For example, the future form of ‘하다’(to do) should return ‘할거야’(will do).
+This API will     come handy for people who are learning a new language or, if you’re like us, building a language learning app [https://llip.io](https://llip.io).
+As for now, the following languages are     supported:

 * Korean
 * Hindi